 Advice

-ACOI advises the government and parliament on policy and legislation regarding the openness and proper management of government information.
-This advice is relevant for the central government, municipalities, provinces and water boards.
+ACOI advises the Dutch government and parliament on policy and legislation regarding the openness and proper management of government information.
+This advice is relevant for the Dutch central government, municipalities, provinces and Wate Authorities.
 ACOI conducts independent research itself or commissions research in preparation for its advice and working methods.

 Mediation

 ACOI has an 'ombudsman' function specifically for journalists, researchers and social organisations that have a ‘professional interest’ in the disclosure of government information.
-If they have a complaint about the handling of their Woo request, ACOI can mediate between them and the relevant government organisation.
+In case any of these parties has a complaint regarding the handling of their Woo request, ACOI can act as a mediator between the specific party and the relevant government organization that was tasked with handling their Woo request.

 Knowledge sharing

-ACOI promotes the knowledge that is needed to realise the transition to an open administrative culture.
+ACOI also promotes the knowledge that is needed to realise the transition to an open administrative culture.
 Knowledge sharing takes place in various forms, such as meetings, learning circles and targeted training courses.
-ACOI also draws up working methods ('guidelines') that help government organisations implement the Woo.
-The main target groups are civil servants who implement the Woo, journalists, researchers and other citizens as potential users of the Woo.
+Moreover, ACOI draws up working methods ('guidelines') that help government organisations to correctly implement the Woo.
+The main target groups herein are public officials who implement the Woo, journalists, researchers and other citizens that are potential users of the Woo.

 Our working method

 In carrying out its tasks, the ACOI works independently, expertly and in open connection with society.
-The board therefore seeks information from all parties involved: administrators and civil servants, journalists and scientists, social organisations, companies and citizens.
+Hence, the board seeks information from all parties involved: administrators and civil servants, journalists and scientists, social organisations, companies and citizens.

 Our field of work